-We believe it is critical to serve all domestic violence (DV) survivors, regardless of race, age, socioeconomic & ethnic group, sexual orientation, gender identity, mental & physical abilities, religious & spiritual beliefs, and immigration status.
-We believe that through the power of our shared experiences and collective voice, we can work together to create individual, institutional, and cultural change.
-We work intentionally and actively to create safe spaces for survivors of DV that acknowledge the impact of intersecting oppressions.
-We believe the voice and experience of survivors must be the foundation of our work, and that the domestic violence movement can change society.
+We believe it is critical to serve all domestic violence (DV) survivors.
+We help survivors regardless of race, age, socioeconomic or ethnic group, sexual orientation, gender identity, mental & physical abilities, religious & spiritual beliefs, and immigration status.
+We can work together to create individual, institutional, and cultural change.
+We work intentionally and actively to create safe spaces for survivors of DV.
+The voice and experience of survivors is the foundation of our work.
+We believe the domestic violence movement can change society.

 See this message from NCCADV regarding Hurrican Florence and hurricane recovery resources.
 If you need immediate assistance, dial 911.
 The National Domestic Violence Hotline is 1-800-799-7233 (SAFE).
 Your safety is the most important thing.
 There are service providers throughout North Carolina who are ready to assist you.
 This site also provides resources and tips to help you.
 Here you can learn more about domestic violence and see frequently asked questions we receive.
 When you are seeking help, remember if you don't get what you need at first, keep trying!
 There are many people and organizations in our state who want to help you.
 Find a service provider in NC to get the support you seek.

 We need your help, too.
 Your support will go directly to NCCADV programming that assists victims of violence in gaining and maintaining their freedom from abuse.
 It will support parents fighting to protect their children from an abusive partner or ex-partner within the custody court system.
 It will also support NCCADV's public policy efforts to educate national and state leaders on the issue of domestic violence and influencing national and state legislation, policy and funding decisions that keep victims of violence safe.
 You can donate online here.